-In AVMs that manifest as SAH and circle of Willis aneurysms, presume that the aneurysm (not the AVM) is the source of the SAH and treat urgently to prevent rebleeding.
+In AVMs that manifest as subarachnoid hemorrhage (SAH) and circle of Willis aneurysms, presume that the aneurysm (not the AVM) is the source of the SAH and treat urgently to prevent rebleeding

-SLE: Commonly reported CNS vascular lesions with SLE include infarcts and transient ischemic attacks.
+Commonly reported central nervous system (CNS) vascular lesions with SLE include infarcts and transient ischemic attacks.
 Intracranial hemorrhages are present in approximately 10% of patients with CNS symptoms.
 Although uncommon, arteritic and nonvasculitic aneurysms occur in SLE.
 These can be saccular, fusiform, or a bizarre-looking mixture of both.

-Takayasu arteritis: The characteristic vascular lesions include occlusion, stenosis, and luminal irregularities, but ectasia and aneurysm formation have been described in Takayasu arteritis.
+The characteristic vascular lesions of Takayasu arteritis include occlusion, stenosis, and luminal irregularities, but ectasia and aneurysm formation have also been described in this setting.

-FMD: Some investigators report a 20-50% incidence of aneurysms in patients with cervical FMD.
-Other abnormalities associated with FMD include spontaneous dissection, dissecting aneurysm (see Dissecting Aneurysms), and arteriovenous fistulae.
+Some investigators report a 20-50% incidence of aneurysms in patients with cervical FMD.
+Other abnormalities associated with FMD include spontaneous dissection, dissecting aneurysms (see below), and arteriovenous fistulae.

-- Cocaine abuse is associated with various CNS complications, including SAH, cerebral ischemia or infarction, intraparenchymal hemorrhage, seizures, vasculitis, vasospasm, and death.
+Cocaine abuse is associated with various central nervous system (CNS) complications, including subarachnoid hemorrhage (SAH), cerebral ischemia or infarction, intraparenchymal hemorrhage, seizures, vasculitis, vasospasm, and death.
 Approximately 50% of patients who have a drug abuse problem along with CNS symptoms have SAH; of these, about half have an underlying abnormality such as aneurysm or vascular malformation.
 Hemorrhage may also be related to the acute hypertensive response that occurs with cocaine use.